tango-controls/labview-binding/README.md

 # Documentation

 The provided 'quick start guide' explains how to implement a Tango device server in LabVIEW.
+See `../doc/quick-start-guide/Writing a Tango Device Server in LabVIEW.pdf`

-# How to build and install on Windows using Microsoft Visual C++
+# How to build on Windows using Microsoft Visual C++
 - software requirements
   * Microsoft Visual C++ >= 2013 (a.k.a msvc12)
   * LabVIEW x86 and/or x64 >= 2014